munkireport/munkireport-php/app/modules/teamviewer/README.md

 * is_not_first_run_without_connection - boolean - Is not first run without a connection
 * is_not_running_test_connection - boolean - Is not running on a test connection
 * had_a_commercial_connection - boolean - Had a commercial connection before
+* prefpath - string - location of preference file
+* updateversion - string - Detected/known versions that can be updated to